Child Car Seat Program

 - All children under 13 should ride in the back seat.

 - Follow the car seat manufacturer’s instructions and your vehicle owners manual on how to install.

-Did you know that Ohio has a law requiring children to be in boosters seats?
+Ohio law requires children to be in boosters seats

 Once your child is over 40 pounds and more than a four years old, they must then be in a booster seat until 8 years old or 4′ 9″ tall.

 Children less than 8 years of age, unless they have reached 4’9″ in height:

 Secondary Enforcement – Booster Seat Violation

 4511.81 (C) Unless reguired by division (A) or (B) to be secured in child restraints, children must be properly secured in accordance with manufacturers’ instructions in booster seats that meet federal motor vehicle safety standards.